bernardoaraujor/dRSA/README.md

 The OpenSSL random generator introduces entropy in many places, making it unusable in a deterministic way.
 Thus, some functions have been cloned and adapted in order to guarantee determinism.

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit.

+# dOpenSSL for IOTA
+[IOTA](https://iota.org) uses seeds as source of entropy for PNRGs and generate signing private keys in a deterministic way.

+This implementation of dOpenSSL aims to deterministically create SSL keypairs based on IOTA seeds.

+IOTA seeds are kept safe via [Hardware Security Modules (HSM)](https://en.wikipedia.org/wiki/Hardware_security_module) or [IOTA Stronghold](https://github.com/iotaledger/stronghold.rs.git).
+Private key representations only exist on RAM while the Access Authenticated SSL/TCP session exists.
+As soon as the socket is closed, private keys are destroyed.

 ## Dependencies
 The library relies upon the following libraries: